a-r-d/a-r-d.github.io/_posts/2020-05-27-our-broken-economy.markdown

 I would have to move out there using my savings and figure it out hoping to get a job at a startup.

-## What the hell are these rent prices?
+## What are these crazy rent prices?

 What stopped me was looking at rent prices.
 I was paying \$500 a month for a decent apartment in my midwestern hometown slowly paying off my student loans.